HenriquesLab/DL4MicEverywhere/docs/DOCKER_DESKTOP.md

-# Brief overview of Docker desktop
+# Docker Desktop Overview

-Docker containers and images can be managed from the Docker desktop application.
-It is particularly useful to see how many Docker images are installed in our computer and how many containers are actually running them.
+Docker Desktop is a tool for managing Docker containers and images.
+It provides a visual interface for monitoring the Docker images installed on your computer and the containers currently running.

-## Clean Docker containers and images
+## Cleaning Docker Containers and Images

-Note that Docker images occupy in memory between 3 - 5 GB, so it is recommendable to check it from time to time and remove the unnecessary ones.
-For this, first check if there is any container using the image.
-If so, stop and remove it by clicking n the bin symbol.
+Docker images typically occupy between 3 - 5 GB of memory.
+Therefore, it's advisable to periodically review and remove any unnecessary images.
+To do this, first check if any container is using the image.
+If so, stop and remove it by clicking on the bin symbol.

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/DOCKER_DESKTOP_CONTAINER.png"
      alt="Docker desktop container"
      width="50%"
      height="50%" />

-Then go to Images and remove the images that will not be used.
+Next, navigate to Images and remove any images that are no longer needed.

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/DOCKER_DESKTOP_IMAGE.png"
      alt="Docker desktop images"
      width="50%"
      height="50%" />

-To list all the container images that currently occupy space on your computer:
+To display all the container images currently occupying space on your computer, use:

 `sudo docker images`

-to clear all unused images:
+To remove all unused images, use:

 `docker image prune -a`

-to clear all unused containers, networks, images:
+To remove all unused containers, networks, and images, use:

 `docker system prune -a`

-## Pause, restart or kill Docker
+## Managing Docker

-To pause, restart or close Docker you can always click on the shortcut symbol of docker:
+You can pause, restart, or close Docker by clicking on the Docker shortcut symbol:
 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/STOP_DOCKER.png"
      alt="Docker desktop images"
      width="50%"